tpar/UNSW-Guest-Lecture/README.md

-# UNSW-Guest-Lecture
+# UNSW Guest Lecture

 I delivered a Guest Lecure for the University of New South Wales (UNSW) on the 6th July 2020.
-The slides of the same are available <a href="https://github.com/tpar/UNSW-Guest-Lecture/blob/master/UNSW%20Guest%20Lecture.pdf">here</a>
 This repository contains the code I presented, with the Broken Access Control vulnerability.

+# Slides
+Here is a <a href="https://github.com/tpar/UNSW-Guest-Lecture/blob/master/UNSW%20Guest%20Lecture.pdf">link</a> to the slides.

 # Pre-Requisites to run